 I found God at Fifth.
 This is my story.

-Hannah Bell has been a member of Fifth Avenue Presbyterian Church since May 2016.
-She shared this testimony during worship on Sunday, March 10, the First Sunday of Lent.
+Roseanne Lind became a member of Fifth Avenue Presbyterian Church in April 2011 and currently serves as a Deacon.
+She shared this testimony during worship on April 7, the Fifth Sunday of Lent.